 - Extra virgin olive oil for drizzle

-- Preheat oven to 425 degrees F and line a rimmed baking sheet with foil.
-After draining and rinsing chickpeas, transfer to a large bowl and use a paper towel to gently dry off.
-Add olive oil, cumin, garlic powder, salt and pepper.
-Toss to evenly distribute oil/spices.
-Spread out evenly on baking sheet and bake for 35-40 minutes, tossing once half-way through.
+- Preheat oven to 425° F and line a rimmed baking sheet with foil.
+Toss chickpeas in olive oil, cumin, garlic powder, salt and pepper.
+Spread out evenly on baking sheet and bake for 35 to 40 minutes, tossing once half-way through.

-- In the meantime, cook farro according to package instructions.
-Remove from heat and allow to slightly cool.
+- Meanwhile, cook farro according to package instructions.
+Set aside.

 - Prepare roasted red pepper sauce by adding all sauce ingredients in a blender or food processor.
-Blend for ~15-20 seconds, or until pureed.
-Set aside.
+Blend until smooth.

-- Begin preparing bowls by placing a bed of arugula at the bottom of a bowl.
+- Prepare bowls by placing a bed of arugula at the bottom of a bowl.
 Add one third of cooked farro into bowl followed by cucumber, bell pepper, tomatoes, red onion and olives.
-Crumble feta cheese evenly over the top and squeeze fresh lemon juice over veggies.
-Ladle a generous spoonful of red pepper sauce into bowl and top with fresh parsley and a drizzle of olive oil.
-Serve!
+Top evenly with feta, and squeeze lemon juice over veggies.
+Top with red pepper sauce and garnish with parsley and a drizzle of olive oil.